Oenarion/Ecosystem/README.md

 # Ecosystem
-This repository was created to test a bunch of algorithm about simulating real world phenomena, and hopefully have while doing!
+This repository was created to test a bunch of algorithms about simulating real world phenomena, and hopefully have fun while doing it!